openenergi/flex-device-sdk-java/Messages.md

 A reading is an instantaneous measurement of a metric associated with an entity.
 The value of the reading is assumed to hold between the timestamp of the message and the next received timestamp of a readings message of the same type (known as a change-of-value or step-after series).
 Examples are instantaneous power consumption of an asset or grid frequency recorded from a meter.

-Due to the uncertainties associated with clock drift readings that are too old may not be included in Dynamic Demand aggregations (see appendix).
+Due to the uncertainties associated with clock drift readings that are too old may not be included in Dynamic Demand aggregations.
+Integrators should not in general submit data that is older than 24h.

 *In the event of conflicting readings (eg. same entity/type/timestamp but different value), the last write wins.
 If there are conflicting readings in the same batch (for protocols that support message batching), the one ultimately used by the system, if any, is non-deterministic.*